What Makes a Probiotic?

 Although any one study may not give a complete picture of effectiveness, an evaluation of the body of research done on probiotics suggests that certain strains consumed at adequate levels positively influence human health.
 The following describes some of the researched health benefits of consumption of probiotic cultures.

 Allergy is on the rise in industrialized nations.
 It is estimated that the incidence of asthma in the United States doubled between 1980 and 2000.
 Scientists have proposed a hypothesis known as the ‘hygiene hypothesis’ to explain the rise in allergic conditions such as asthma and eczema.
 This hypothesis is based on observations that lower allergy incidence is associated with environments that have greater numbers of microbes, such as day care centers, farms, or in homes with siblings or pets.
 Sanitary living environments and the consumption of processed foods have limited the number of microbes in the diet.
-The hypothesis suggests that the exposure of infants to microbes before the age of six months helps the immune system mature to be more tolerant of exposure to allergens later in life (“Day Care May Boost Immunity To Asthma,” August 2000, Washington Post.)
+The hypothesis suggests that the exposure (by diet or inhalation) of infants to microbes before the age of six months helps the immune system mature to be more tolerant of exposure to allergens later in life.
 Certainly, microbial colonization of the gut in early life is important to the development of a properly functioning immune system (read more).

 Of course, increasing exposure to microbes must be done safely.
 This hypothesis led researchers in Finland to conduct a study evaluating the effects of a Lactobacillus strain on incidence of atopic eczema in 132 infants at high risk of developing eczemaref.
 The study was double-blinded and placebo-controlled.
 Pregnant mothers two-to-four weeks before delivery and newborn babies through six months of age were given Lactobacillus rhamnosus GG.
 Infants were followed through two years of age and incidence of recurring atopic eczema was recorded.
 The study reported a 50% drop in incidence of recurring atopic eczema in the group receiving the probiotic supplement.
 A follow up study of these same children indicated that these same trends were still present at 4 years of ageref.
-However, no impact on other allergic conditions was observed through seven years of ageref.
+However, no impact on other allergic conditions was observed through 7 years of ageref.
 These results suggest that exposure to the right types of microbes early in life may decrease the risk of atopic dermatitis.
-However, a German research group using a very similar protocol and the same probiotic microbe as the Finnish group recently reported that no impact on incidence of atopic eczema was observed with supplementation with L. rhamnosus GGref.
-In addition, the German study noted a statistically significant increase in wheezing in the probiotic group.
-This study calls into question the validity of the initial observation.
-An ongoing NIH-funded study in this same area will hopefully clarify a role of prevention of allergy in newborns by L. rhamnosus GGref.
-The effects of probiotics on allergy have been reviewed.
+Subsequent human trials have been conducted with varying results.
+Still a 2016 review of all studies concluded that “probiotics administered prenatally and postnatally appears to be a feasible way to prevent atopy and food hypersensitivity in young children” (read more).

 It may seem hard to believe, but evidence is emerging that the gut microbes can impact brain function.
 If we consider that the gut is known as our “second brain,” then perhaps this concept does not seem so far-fetched.ref The communication between the gut and the brain is bi-directional: the brain controls GI tract function (stress and emotions), but less obvious is that the gut can control pain and emotion.
 Of particular interest in the discussion of probiotics, is that gut microbes, and probiotics, have been shown to mediate some of this “bottom-up” communication.